-Person wanted for burglaries in East Baton Rouge subdivision
+WANTED: Deputies seeking burglar targeting East Baton Rouge subdivision

 Latest Weather Blog

-Person wanted for burglaries in East Baton Rouge subdivision
+WANTED: Deputies seeking burglar targeting East Baton Rouge subdivision

 BATON ROUGE - Deputies are working to identify a person tied to multiple burglaries in an East Baton Rouge neighborhood this week.